razankh24/ultrasonic-circuit-/README.md

 # ultrasonic-circuit-

-in this task: we most connect ultrasonic distance sensor with arduino, and a bluetooth module,
+ we most connect ultrasonic distance sensor with arduino, and a bluetooth module,

 and code it to display a video when someone approach the robot.